Constructor-io/constructorio-catalog-ingestor/README.md

 You can find this in your [Constructor.io dashboard](https://constructor.io/dashboard).
 Contact sales if you'd like to sign up, or support if you believe your company already has an account.

-## 4. Implement the Client
+## 4. Implement the ingestor

-Once imported, an instance of the client can be created as follows:
+Once imported, an instance of the ingestor can be created as follows:

 ```ts
 import { CatalogIngestor } from "@constructor-io/catalog-ingestor";